Anglo-Norman invasion of Ireland: Inter-Norman feuding and Irish alliances

-The Normans in Ireland in the years after their arrival developed competing rivalries amongst themselves in the desire for land, resulting in the manipulation of the "factious Gaelic political system".
-This saw them back Gaelic lords competing with those allied to their rivals.
-Despite a king in this time being notionally seen as symbol of justice and arbiter, Henry II seems to have unofficially adopted a system of promoting inter-Norman rivalry, possibly as a means to rein in the power of his subordinates in Ireland so they posed him no threat whilst he was occupied with continental European affairs.
-This was exemplified in 1172 by Henry II's granting of the Irish kingdom of Meath to Hugh I de Lacy to counterbalance Strongbow's domain in Leinster.
-De Lacy however had to seize it for himself, though his grant was not recognised by Tiernan O'Rourke, king of Breifne, and after stalled negotiations which saw an attempt to kill de Lacy, O'Rourke was killed.
+Rivalries grew amongst the Normans in their desire for land.
+This led them to manipulate the "factious Gaelic political system", backing competing Gaelic lords to undermine their own Norman rivals.
+Despite a king in this time being seen as symbol of justice and arbiter, Henry II seems to have fostered inter-Norman rivalry, possibly as a means to rein in the power of his subordinates in Ireland so they posed him no threat.
+This was exemplified in 1172 by Henry II's granting of the Irish kingdom of Meath to Hugh de Lacy, to counterbalance Strongbow's domain in Leinster.

-During Lord John's revolt against his brother Richard I between 1193 and 1194, the Normans in Ireland were divided in their allegiance.
-De Courcy, Walter de Lacy, Lord of Meath, along with Cathal Crobderg O'Connor, King of Connacht, who remained loyal to the English king, joined forces against William de Burgh.
-Despite de Courcy and Hugh II de Lacy of Meath combining to invade Connacht on behalf of O'Connor in 1200, de Courcy and de Lacy would become enemies and after several battles saw de Lacy granted de Courcy's possessions in Ulster.
+During Lord John's 1193–1194 revolt against his brother Richard I, the Normans in Ireland were divided in their allegiance.
+De Courcy, Walter de Lacy, Lord of Meath, along with Cathal Crobderg O'Connor, King of Connacht (who remained loyal to the English king), joined forces against William de Burgh.
+Although de Courcy and Hugh II de Lacy of Meath united to invade Connacht on behalf of O'Connor in 1200, de Courcy and de Lacy became enemies.

+After several battles, de Lacy was granted de Courcy's earldom of Ulster.
 De Courcy rebelled and took refuge in the Irish kingdom of Tyrone.
-In 1196, de Courcy and Niall MacMahon of Oriel attacked English Uriel.
-A year later Irishmen assisted de Courcy in wasting the north-west after his brother had been killed by an Irishman in his company.
+In 1196, de Courcy and Niall MacMahon of Oriel attacked English Oriel.
+A year later, Irishmen assisted de Courcy in wasting the north-west after his brother had been killed by an Irishman in his company.